 Often times the best thing to do when a red or orange image is found, is to adjust it in an outside program such as Photoshop, Paint Shop Pro, or Photoshop Elements.
 This allows you to neutralize the unwanted color, and brighten the image.

 When paging through the book, you will want to look for images too close to the edge, where the subject matter is in danger of being cropped, or parts of the page that don’t look complete.
 Each page will have dashed lines that indicate approximately where the page will be cropped during production.
 We would recommend keeping important details out of this area but to also have a background (or the background of an image) covering this area so that there isn't an unwanted white space at the edge of your page.

 There may be cases where you want to line up text and images on your page.
-To assist with that, we have a built in Grid Lines tool.
-To activate this option, click the More Button once again, and from the View menu, select Show Grid Lines.
-You'll be able to resize the grid that shows up on the page with the slider bar that sits above your project in the Edit mode.
+To assist with that, we have some a built in Grid Lines tool.
+To activate this option, click the Advanced Button once again, and from the Guides and Snapping menu, check the Grid Lines option.
+You'll be able to resize the grid that shows up on the page with the slider bar.
 You'll want to use both these tools (grid lines and the crop zone warning) together to check the cover of any books you create as well.

 Our program does have a built in Spell Check feature which will be activated when you put your item into the cart, but it may be best to have a third party check over your book for errors as well.
 The spell checker won't be able to tell if it's the "write" or "right" version of a word.

 You also might want to make sure that your text stands out from the backgrounds.
 If you find you have some text that is hard to read, you can either change the color of the font, or you can make your text stand out by using a Caption Background.

-When you click the Background checkbox in the caption toolbar, a color will fill the caption box behind the text.
+When you click the Background checkbox in the Edit Text sidebar, a color will fill the caption box behind the text.
 You can also adjust the color and opacity of your text background.
-To change the color, click the color chooser next to the Opacity slider.
+To change the color, click the Background Color chooser.
 A color palette will open up, allowing you to select from a rainbow of colors.
-There is also an Eyedropper Tool there as well, which can be used to pick a color right from one of your pages.
-The opacity of the text background can be adjusted using the slider.
+The opacity of the text background can be adjusted using the Background Opacity slider.

 These steps will help you in creating a better, more beautiful project.
 Please Contact Us if you have any questions during the book creation process.
 Our representatives will be happy to help.